dunkelstern/libmqtt/Readme.md

 1. Readable code, modern C
 2. Simple and fool-proof API
 3. High test coverage (aim is >85% of all lines tested)
-4. Suitable for embedded or Unixy targets (no static allocation though)
+4. Suitable for embedded or bigger targets (no static allocation though)

 ## Current state